 When a student needs to improve exam technique, we will dissect questions; considering the question type, the current understanding of the topic, and what the examiner wants to see.
 Using assessment scores, I track progress with both student and parent, and have honest discussions about the chances of achieving our shared goals.

 What I do when I am not tutoring

 When I’m not teaching or tutoring, I’m elbows-deep in any DIY, construction or landscaping projects that I can get my hands on.
 The making continues in the kitchen, I enjoy cooking and eating dishes from around the world, and testing them out on my family.
 Beyond the home, I am normally careering around the countryside after my young son.

-"Richard was faultlessly patient and always persevered until I understood every topic, using different methods to explain things in order to suit my needs.
+''Richard was faultlessly patient and always persevered until I understood every topic, using different methods to explain things in order to suit my needs.
 He also helped me develop my confidence and ability to work at problems myself, and encouraged me to not give up when I was struggling.
 His teaching was engaging and his continued positive attitude and enthusiasm helped me develop a love of Physics, something I never thought possible.
-More widely, his support helped me to rebuild my self belief and the benefits of that have been long lasting."
-(GCSE & A-level Physics student)
+More widely, his support helped me to rebuild my self belief and the benefits of that have been long lasting.'' (former GCSE & A-level Physics student)